-THC and CBD exert their benefits by influencing the body’s endocannabinoid system.
-This system is involved in numerous biological processes, from mood to immunity.
+THC and CBD exert their benefits by interacting with the body’s endocannabinoid system.
+This system modulates numerous biological processes, from mood regulation to immunity.
 And the more we learn about it, the more we realize just how important it is.

 Developments in cannabis research have led scientists to try and create their own, laboratory-made cannabinoids.
 One of these is ajulemic acid, a chemical that is showing great promise in the treatment of several conditions.